skip to Main Content

 Hearing

 • Hearing enables communication and fosters an understanding between people.
-As a result. struggling to hear during conversations can lead to frustration and can cause people to become less engaged and more withdrawn.
+As a result, struggling to hear during conversations can lead to frustration and can cause people to become less engaged and more withdrawn.

 • Withdrawing socially and avoiding interactions can result in increased loneliness and not enough necessary social engagement and connectivity.